 This page announces formal public comment periods conducted according to federal regulations as well as project-specific public comment opportunities.
 General comments are also welcomed.

-There are currently two formal public comment opportunities and two project-specific public comment opportunities.
+There is currently one formal public comment opportunity and one project-specific public comment opportunity.

 Formal Public Comment Periods

 The SJTPO conducts formal 30-day public comment periods prior to the adoption of these three key planning documents: the Regional Transportation Plan (RTP), the Transportation Improvement Program (TIP), and the Unified Planning Work Program (UPWP), the Congestion Management Process (CMP), and the Access for All Transit Plan.
 A formal 45-day public comment period is held for the Public Involvement Plan (PIP).

 Formal comment periods are also held when these documents are significantly changed or amended.
 For instance, for the TIP, a comment period is held when adding or deleting projects, or in the event of a project scope or project schedule change that results in a new conformity analysis.
 Further details on public comment periods are provided in the Public Involvement Plan.

 Formal public comment periods include the steps listed below to involve the public.

 - Place notification in the legal section of regional daily newspapers, as deemed necessary